 No ESA-listed or state-listed plant species are present in the Project area.
-Project implementation, including the improved secondary channel, large wood structures, establishment of overland access routes, staging and spoil disposal areas, would have moderate short-term impacts on vegetation.
-ACCD would remove, grade, and trample approximately 2 acres of vegetation within the Project work areas.
+Project implementation-including construction of the persuasion channel, installation of log structures, establishment of overland access routes, and creation of staging and spoil disposal areas-would have moderate short-term impacts on vegetation.
+ACCD would remove, grade, and trample vegetation within the Project work areas.
 Temporary access routes, staging areas, and spoil disposal areas would be established to minimize impacts to the floodplain, and ACCD would minimize disturbance to riparian areas during construction to the extent practicable.
-Any trees or woody material remove during Project construction would be used for instream habitat structures.
+Any trees or woody material removed during Project construction would be used for instream habitat structures.
 After construction, ACCD would revegetate temporary work areas.
 ACCD would expand the limited existing riparian corridor by re-seeding and planting using native stock.
 Increased floodplain inundation would improve vegetation diversity and density in the long-term.